tarakanbg/airdata/README.md

 # Airdata

-Rails engine for adding aviation related models and data to a web application
+Rails engine for adding aviation related models and data to a web application.

+It will add 3 Active Record models to your rails application: `Airports`, `Runways` and `Waypoints` (including Navaids).
+It will add the corresponding database structure (migrations) and finally it will populate the corresponding tables of your database with [data](#data-stats) (based on *AIRAC cycle 1208*.)

 ### Here be dragons!